-The provider offers native apps for the Amazon Fire, Android, Chromebook, iOS, Linux, macOS and Windows device platforms.
-Browser extensions are available for the Chrome and Firefox platforms.
+The provider offers native apps for the Amazon Fire, Android, Android TV, Chromebook, iOS, Linux, macOS, and Windows device platforms.
+Browser extensions are available for the Chrome, Edge, and Firefox platforms.

 Excellent router compatibility can be used to protect all of your online devices.
 Up to 5 simultaneous connections are allowed on a single username.

-ExpressVPN provides always-available customer support, with 24/7 live support chat, email support, a support ticket tracking system, and a support knowledge base.
+ExpressVPN provides always-available customer support, with a 24/7 live support chat option, email support, a support ticket tracking system, and a support knowledge base.

 - Most expensive provider on this list